Climate of Mumbai: September

 In September the intensity of rainfall decreases.
 The monsoons officially end in the 3rd week of September.
 September has unsettled weather.
 The rainfall is short and light and is not continuous.
 The end of the monsoon, much like the beginning can feature heavy thunderstorms associated with the withdrawal of the monsoon current from the city and surrounding areas.
 The mean maximum daily temperatures reach 30.1 °C while daily mean minimum temperature stays at 24.0 °C.

 October

-In the month of October the mean daily maximum stays at around 32.9 °C and mean daily minimum stays at 23.1 °C making it hot during the days and relatively mild during the nights.
+In the month of October, the mean daily maximum stays at around 32.9 °C and the mean daily minimum stays at 23.1 °C making it hot during the days and relatively mild during the nights.

 November

 The temperature continues to drop slowly in the month of November with the mean daily minimum staying at 20.5 °C and the mean daily maximum staying around 33.4 °C. There are a few unseasonable showers.